benspak/d-bac/WAITLIST_INTEGRATION_GUIDE.md

-# D-Bac AI Tea - Waitlist Integration
+# Prime Key Health - Waitlist Integration

 This project includes a complete email waitlist form integration with Resend for production deployment.